smokers10/infrast/README.md

 5. encrypt your encoded private key using [enigma](https://github.com/smokers10/enigma).
 6. Set encrypted private key to your configuration YAML.

-### Step 3 : Initialize Infrast
+### Step 3: Initialize Infrast
-here the code example on how to use infrast with fiber framework :
+here the code example on how to use infrast with fiber framework:
 ```
 package main